 Or as Judge Wynn ominously wrote in his concurring opinion, “those who chose to carry firearms sacrifice certain constitutional protections afforded to individuals who elect not to carry firearms.”

 The waiver of your Fourth Amendment rights is why states with “duty to inform” laws create such a constitutional dilemma.
-If, as a condition to carrying a firearm, I am required by law to inform an officer that I have a firearm in my vehicle, then I am simultaneously required to waive my Fourth Amendment privacy rights.
-That is likely a violation of the unconstitutional-conditions doctrine and is long overdue for a legal challenge.
+If, as a condition to carrying a firearm, I am required by law to inform an officer that I have a firearm in my vehicle, then I am also simultaneously required to waive my Fourth Amendment privacy rights.
+That is arguably a violation of the unconstitutional-conditions doctrine and is likely overdue for a legal challenge.

 Okay, fair enough.
 But I'm not a criminal so why do I care if I get searched?

-You are a criminal, we all are from time to time.
+A legal reality in America is you are probably a criminal, we all are from time to time.
 Do you have any idea how many gun laws there are out there?
-No?
-Neither does our own department of justice.
-If you don’t even know how many gun laws there are, how can you possibly know you are abiding by all of them simultaneously?
-Justice Robert Jackson (U.S. Supreme Court Justice) once said, “any lawyer worth his salt will tell the suspect [his client], in no uncertain terms, to make no statement to the police, under [any] circumstances.”
-The reasoning behind Justice Jackson’s quote isn’t because police officers are bad, it is simply because the average civilian has no idea how many laws they may be breaking at any given time.
-As a prosecutor, and later a defense attorney, I deal with clients routinely that are charged with crimes they had no idea they were committing.
+Neither does our own Department of Justice.
+If you don’t even know how many gun laws there are, how can you possibly be sure you are abiding by all of them simultaneously?
+Noting the spiderweb of laws that exist in America, US Supreme Court Justice Justice Robert Jackson once said, “any lawyer worth his salt will tell the suspect [his client], in no uncertain terms, to make no statement to the police, under [any] circumstances.”
+The reasoning behind Justice Jackson’s statement isn't because police officers are bad, it is simply because the average civilian has no idea how many laws they may be breaking at any given time and so it's wise to be cautious.
+As a prosecutor, and later a defense attorney, I have spoken with hundreds of individuals that have ben charged with crimes they sincerely had no idea they were committing.

 18 U.S.C.A. § 922(q)(2)(A), otherwise known as the Federal Gun-Free School Zones Act (GFSZA), states that: